Shirobachi/weather-monitor/README.md

 The website is let you to follow up to 10 towns
 ![image how looks choosing towns](https://i.imgur.com/LjU71uJ.png)

-After that you will see list of them with temperature and huminidity
+After that you will see list of them with temperature and humidity
 ![Image how looks list of towns](https://i.imgur.com/tSw2TOf.png)

 And you can click more for charts of temperature from last 24 hours